wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Warlord.md

 [[Cunning#Underhand|Underhand]]: Gain Stealth until you resolve your next 2 skills

 ARDOR:
 Crossup: Attack.
-If uncontested, gain an ACT next turn
+If uncontested, you can slot 1 more skill here next round
 Finisher: Attack.
-Deal more for each attack this turn Scorched Earth: For the next 3 turns, all units gain an extra ACT slot
+Deal more for each attack this turn